 Abbreviation Term in full Definition 3G AGP Third Generation Artificial Grass Pitch An abbreviation of the so called 'third generation' of artificial grass pitch construction using longer pile artificial grass with a rubber crumb infill / dressing within the pile to influence friction and impact characteristics (from Sport England 2012).
 AGP Artificial Grass Pitch Preferred term used to describe a playing surface made from strands of polymeric material such as nylon or polypropylene (from Sport England 2012).
-BS BSEN British Standard British Standard and European Standard These are design standards relating to diverse matters, such as BS 5837:2012 'Trees in relation to design construction and demolition', and BS EN 14974:2006+A1:2010 'Facilities for users of roller sports equipment - Safety requirements and test methods, March 2007'.
+BS BSE N British Standard British Standard and European Standard These are design standards relating to diverse matters, such as BS 5837:2012 'Trees in relation to design construction and demolition', and BS EN 14974:2006+A1:2010 'Facilities for users of roller sports equipment - Safety requirements and test methods, March 2007'.
 The standards may apply to objects or to processes.
 CIL Community Infrastructure Levy A charge levied on developments per unit area to fund infrastructure provision.
 DEAP Destination equipped area for play These are destination play facilities which attract family groups from a wider catchment and for a longer visit.
 A DEAP should include at least 10 items of equipment providing a wide range of activities and offering a unique experience.
-LAP Local area for play A small low key games area (approximately 100 sq m in area), typically containing 3 types of play equipment.
 LEAP Local equipped area for play A pay facility of approximately 400 sq m containing 5 types of equipment and a small games area.
 LGA Local Government Association A cross-party organisation that works on behalf of councils to ensure local government has a strong, credible voice with national government.
 NEAP Neighbourhood equipped area for play A facility of approximately 1,000 sq m containing 8 types of equipment and space for informal ball games or wheeled activities.
 NPPF National Planning Policy Framework The document which sets out the national planning policy for England.
 Open Space Typology The categories of open spaces according to their primary function, e.g. Park and garden or children's play.
 See paragraph 1.5 of the SPD.
 PPG National Planning Practice Guidance Published in 2014, this is practice guidance to support the NPPF.
 Provision for Young People This may include multi-use games areas (MUGAs); skateparks; basketball courts; youth shelters; informal kickabout areas; BMX tracks; and parkour training equipment.
 SPD Supplementary planning document A local development document that provides further detail of policies in the development plan documents or of saved local plan policies.
 They do not have development plan status.

-APPENDIX 1 CORE STRATEGY REVIEW NOVEMBER 2014, AS AMENDED BY PROPOSED MODIFICATIONS, SEPTEMBER 2015 - POLICIES RELATING TO OPEN SPACE, SPORT AND RECREATION.
+APPENDIX 1 ADOPTED IPSWICH LOCAL PLAN (2017) POLICIES RELATING TO OPEN SPACE, SPORT AND RECREATION.

-The policies only are reproduced below - please refer to the Core Strategy DPD Review and Pre-Submission Main Modifications for explanatory text.
+The policies only are reproduced below - please refer to the 2017 Local Plan explanatory text.

-Revised Policy DM28
+Policy DM28